mcdemarco/the-new-kitchen-cookbook/rice/ipRiceCereal.md

 4. Pressure cook on high for 2 minutes.
 5. Turn off keep warm.
 6. Release steam naturally (after 10 minutes).
+7. Stir well to unstick from the bottom, and serve.

 ## Variants